 What if you only have a small garden fund?
 Is it possible to get a good sized garden started?
 Absolutely!
 With some pre-planning and budgeting, you can definitely have a successful garden this year without breaking the bank.
 Let’s get started by talking specifically about plants and seeds for your garden.

 Plants vs. Seeds

-- Buy Seeds- A packet of seeds can run between $1 and $3 dollars, and you can grow numerous plants from the seeds inside one packet (and even have extra for the following year).
-You can begin them indoors easily with a starter set like this or you can create your own starter kit with an egg carton or cups made from newspaper (even more frugal!).
+Buy Seeds- A packet of seeds can run between $1 and $3, and you can grow numerous plants from the seeds inside one packet (and even have extra for the following year).
+Begin them indoors easily with a starter set like this Jiffy Seed Starter Set, or you can create your own DIY seed starters with an egg carton or cups made from newspaper (even more frugal!).

 Also take advantage of my free Seed Starting Printable, so you can begin your seeds and keep track of all that important info!

 Ask Friends- Chances are if you have even one friend who gardens, you could go in together on plants or seeds.
 My dad and I split our seeds each year, and we live states apart!

 He plants his garden in Florida and mails the leftover seeds to me, and I will send my late season seeds down to him since his garden season lasts so much longer.

 Share Plants- Even certain plants could be purchased together with a friend.
 Have you ever noticed, especially with zucchini and squash, that there are usually more than one plant per pot?

 Buy one container and simply divide the plants inside.
 It’s a win-win!
 Sharing cuttings or sister plants is also a smart way to save money and to bless your friends.
 Strawberries are notorious for growing “sister plants” that can be given to others, and many herbs are easy to cut and root.
 (Find out how to divide and transplant strawberry plants.)